gravel road going up hill in a canyon

 What you need to consider when planning a Perth to Broome Road Trip

-There are car hire booths at Perth airport, but it’s best to pre-book your car rental.
+There are car hire booths at Perth Airport, but it’s best to pre-book your car rental.

-To compare rental car company prices, Discover Cars is an award-winning car rental comparison website.
-They offer competitive pricing in over 10,000 locations worldwide and are have a high rate of customer satisfaction.
+To compare Australian car hire prices, Discover Cars is an award-winning car rental comparison website.
+They offer competitive pricing in over 10,000 locations worldwide and are highly rated.

-Drivenow is a good resource to compare campervan hire in Western Australia as it includes all the large companies like Britz, Maui, Jucy as well as smaller ones.
+DriveNow is a good resource to compare campervan hire in Western Australia.
+It includes all the large companies like Britz, Maui, & Jucy as well as smaller ones.

 Compare Rental Cars Here.